THE COMPLETE STEP-BY-STEP GUIDE ON

 Why start a WordPress blog?

 Blogging opens the doors of opportunity.
-In these uncertain times and as the reach of social media is diminishing, taking your livelihood or brand in your own hands by creating a blog can be a great investment into your future.
+In these uncertain times and as the reach of social media is diminishing, taking your livelihood or brand into your own hands by creating a blog can be a great investment into your future.
 Here are a few reasons why:

 - A self-hosted WordPress blog can be a way to make money from the comfort of your home while being your own boss and doing something you love.